Banaxi-Tech/BananaOS/README.md

 ## Getting Started

 ### Prerequisites
-To build and run BananaOS, you will need a Debian-based Linux system (such as Ubuntu, Debian, or WSL2).
+> [!NOTE]
+> You will need a Debian Based Linux Distro to build bananaOS, Arch Linux is possible but not supported

 You can either use the easy build script or the manual build if you plan to change the code